openjdk/guide/README.md

 ## Building the Developers' Guide

 The project comes with a `Makefile`.
 Simply type `make` to generate HTML files from the source Markdown.
 The build requires the tools `pandoc`, `iconv`, and `perl` and assumes a POSIX environment.
+We recommend using at least pandoc 2.0.
 The resulting HTML files in the `build` directory are exactly the files published on the [OpenJDK web server](https://openjdk.java.net/guide/).
 There is, however, a larger framework on the web server with fonts and CSS